 * AI can optimize resource usage, reduce waste, and enhance energy efficiency, leading to cost savings and improved operational performance.

-* For example, AI can optimize supply chain logistics, predict energy consumption patterns, and improve waste management processes.
+* AI can optimize supply chain logistics, predict energy consumption patterns, and improve waste management processes.

 5. Risk Management and Mitigation: